 Eva Vroegop is a PhD student in Economics at the Institute for Economic Research (IRE) at USI.

-Eva holds a Master’s degree in Economics and Communication – Major in International Tourism from USI, studied Tourism Management in New Zealand as part of her Bachelor’s degree in Public Management and Law at Tilburg University, and gained tourism work experience in the Netherlands.
+Eva holds a Master’s degree in Economics and Communication Sciences – Major in International Tourism from USI, studied Tourism Management in New Zealand as part of her Bachelor’s degree in Public Management and Law at Tilburg University, and gained tourism work experience in the Netherlands.

-Eva's professional interests include:
+Eva's research interests include:

 - Tourism economics (utility, preferences, constraints)

-- Travel products around personal growth
+- Travel products focusing on personal development

 - Nature-based tourism